prohire-employment/Tarot-Companion/README.md

 # Tarot Companion

 A calm, sacred, journal-like app for daily Tarot.
-It logs your card draws, offers AI-powered layered meanings (Outer, Inner, Whispers), and adapts to the current lunar phase, season, and Wiccan/occult holidays.
+It logs your card draws, offers AI-powered layered meanings, and adapts to the current lunar phase, season, and Wiccan/occult holidays.
 It also encourages routine with a daily reminder.

-This project is a single-page application built with React, using modern browser features and requiring no build step.
+This project is a single-page application built with React, TypeScript, and modern browser features, requiring no build step.

 ## Features